-7 km south of Zadar has an impressive 1,400 moorings and offers lots of services including several dry docks.
+7 km south of Zadar has an impressive 1,400 moorings and offers many services including several dry docks.
 In Biograd´s spacious Marina Kornati in North Dalmatia there are 750 berths and Marina Mandalina in Sibenik, for instance, has room for 350 yachts up to 100 metres length.

 With the multitude of islands, you have every hand full to choose where to go for your sailing yacht charter in Croatia.
 There is Hvar